Irish in Hingham History Tea Talks

 Located at 181 North Street in downtown Hingham – just across the street from the Old Ordinary campus, the Major General Benjamin Lincoln House is one of Hingham’s two National Historic Landmarks – the other being the Old Ship Meetinghouse.

-Named for Hingham’s Revolutionary War Hero, the Lincoln the home was acquired by the Hingham Historical Society in 2020 from the Lincoln Family and private tours may be booked by emailing director@hinghamhistorical.org.
+Named for Hingham’s Revolutionary War Hero, the Lincoln home was occupied by Lincoln descendants for eleven generations until 2020 when it was acquired by the Hingham Historical Society.